Experimental particle physics

 Life is an amazing structure which, by definition, perpetuates itself.
 By doing so, it evolves.
 Features seen within a given species are adaptations, they can be understood as being solutions to an evolutionary problem.
 This applies to traits which develop universally in all humans - physical and psychological alike.
 Evolutionary psychology, which studies what all humans have in common, is a fascinating emerging field of science.
 Understanding our nature is about understanding in which conditions our genes evolved to give us the specific configuration of body and brain shared by all humans today.

 As a hobby, I like to write stories in which my thoughts about life, humans and society are expressed with as much imagination and humour as I can muster.
-Science-fiction does not need to be about new science: to me, it is about staging a new situation in an artfully elaborated thought experiment.
+Science fiction does not need to be about new science: to me, it is about staging a new situation in an artfully elaborated thought experiment.

 I am also a prolific game designer.
 I created board games as well as games following the new concept of "parlour games 2.0", i.e., turn-based video games played on the same screen in the same room and designed to encourage interactions between players.
 Our first game breeding will be released in 2018.